duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 # Interceptor

-When you need to test production emails localy, than you can set up interceptor so you receive all emails (and not real customer emails).
+When you need to check production emails localy, than you can set up interceptor so you receive all emails (and not real customer emails).

 ~~~